 - Bacillus thuringiensis is a naturally occurring soil bacteria that is fatal to the larvae of fungus gnats.
 It is toxic for 2 days to the larvae in potted plants, however, it does not affect egg-laying adults.
 This type of treatment is best used for prevention of an infestation recurrence.

-Since new adult gnats can emerge daily, it’s important to repeat this spray every few days for a couple weeks to reduce the overall populations.
+Since new adult gnats can emerge daily, it’s important to repeat this spray every few days for a couple of weeks to reduce the overall population.
 Pyrethrins have a fairly low toxicity level, so they are safe to spray in homes with furry friends.

 Cinnamon powder is a natural fungicide that is effective against damping-off.
 It helps to control fungus gnats by destroying the fungus they feed on.
 Sprinkle enough cinnamon to form a visible layer on top of the soil, and repeat this every few weeks as needed.